 The most common method of sourcing for suppliers is to use a Request for Proposal process for soliciting bids.
 It includes product or service specifications, delivery and service requirements, pricing breakdown & cost analysis & legal and financial terms & conditions.
 Often the evaluation criteria are also stated.

 3 Key Phases for Researching & Qualifying Suppliers

 Deliverables for Step 4:

 The first round of the negotiation process, after reducing the bids to the valid ones, is conducted with many suppliers asking for clarifications and more detail where needed.
 A good strategic sourcing strategy is to conduct multiple rounds of negotiations to get to a short list.
 The final selection is usually done by the team and signed off as per the approval process.

-Step 6 Implement and integrate
+Step 6 - Implement & Integrate

 Notify the successful suppliers and ensure that they are involved in the implementation process.
 Implementation plans vary depending on the degree of changes.
 The communication plan in the strategic sourcing strategy will include any improvement to specifications or process, changes in delivery or service requirements or pricing.

 This is a key element of the sourcing management process.
 It is the start of a continuous cycle, starting with benchmarking the current status of the commodity or category, monitoring the results and ensuring that full value is being achieved.
-Back to Step 1 to review the supply market again and restart the process in a constantly evolving marketplace.